skip to content

 Thesis / Dissertation

-This course will be partly assessed on a dissertation based on the research project, not exceeding 10,000 words in length.
+Students are required to submit a dissertation based on the research project, not exceeding 10,000 words in length, which will be examined by two examiners.

 Other